HubRise/website/content/apps/woocommerce/en/push-catalog.md

   description: Find out how to push your HubRise catalog to WooCommerce, how items and options are encoded, and which features are supported.
 ---

-With WooCommerce Bridge, you can push your HubRise catalog directly into your WooCommerce store with a single click.

-You can also configure the bridge to push your catalog to WooCommerce every time it is updated on HubRise.
-For more information, see [Catalog](/apps/woocommerce/configuration#catalog).

 This page explains how you can push your catalog and what information is sent to WooCommerce.

+With WooCommerce Bridge, you can push your HubRise catalog directly into your WooCommerce store with a single click, or automate the push every time your catalog is updated on HubRise.

+For more information on HubRise catalogs, see our online help, section [Catalogs](/docs/catalog).

 ## Populate a HubRise Catalog

 To be able to push your catalog into WooCommerce, you must populate a HubRise catalog first.
 Many apps connected with HubRise, including EPOS solutions, offer the ability to export the catalog to HubRise.
-Refer to your EPOS documentation on the HubRise website to verify.
+Refer to your EPOS documentation on the HubRise website [Apps page](/apps) to verify.

-For more information on HubRise catalogs, see [Catalogs](/docs/catalog).
+You can also create, or edit your catalog using the HubRise Catalog Manager to include ref codes, for example.
+Catalog Manager is edited by HubRise and you can use it free of charge.
+For more information, see [Catalog Manager](/apps/catalog-manager/overview).

 ## Manual Catalog Push